Your Expert Guide: Spring break with kids (Mexico 2026)

 Relaxing on the beach

 As noted above, Mexico has almost 10,000 km of coastline.
-That’s a lot of beach to choose from.
+That’s a lot of beaches to choose from.

-⭐️ The most popular beach spots during spring break are Cancun, Playa del Carmen and Puerto Vallarta.
+⭐️ The most popular beach spots during spring break are, of course Cancun, Playa del Carmen and Puerto Vallarta.
 Even if you decide to head to one of these areas, it is possible to find quieter, more family friendly vacation possibilities and to avoid the foam party wildness.

 Caribbean Sea / Caribbean Coast / Riviera Maya